Perfmatters Review: Love it or Leave it

 If you don’t have PerfMatters, you can use the LazyLoad Plugin – Lazy Load Images, Videos, and Iframes to handle the lazy loading.

-Note: I did some searches and it seems that lazy loading images, videos, and Iframes requires some intermediate coding skills and the use of libraries.
+Note: I did some searches and it seems that lazy-loading images, videos, and Iframes requires some intermediate coding skills and the use of libraries if you want a simple script to handle things the way lazy-loading plugins do.

 Perfmatters: Fonts (5)